How Social Networking and Collaboration Technologies Can Help Employee Engagement

-Sharing regular updates with employees keeps everyone informed.
+Sharing regular updates with employees keeps everyone informed and employee engagement high.
 Often times, information is not shared regularly with a broader audience, which creates communications gaps.
 You may be unaware of a new exciting project that your fellow team members are working on.
 There’s the possibility of duplicating efforts; you may be working on a problem that was already solved by another team member.
 Such scenarios also indicate opportunities for knowledge sharing.
 Managers sometimes send email updates which have limited impact.
 If something is shared on the corporate news feed or portal, it stays there forever and has much more impact than occasional emails.
 Also, this gives a reason for everyone to visit the corporate portal to catch up on the latest updates as well as refer back to past ones.

 Opportunities To Express Yourself

 In the digital world, it is much easier to share your ideas and opinions.
 A corporate blog and wiki site can be used to create a platform where everyone can share his or her ideas and get feedback from fellow employees.

 Like any other initiative, overdoing or doing it without proper control and oversight may have its own implications.
 There are specific best practices to make social initiatives successful but I will leave this topic for another day.
 One thing is sure that social and collaboration technologies have established their value in consumer space.
 It is up to the business leaders to decide how they can bring these technologies in business world and reap huge benefits out of it.